iotaledger/bee/documentation/docs/crate_overview.md

 ---
 # Overview

-In this section you will find an overview of all the crates that make up Bee.
+In this section, you will find references to all of the crates that make up Bee.

 ## bee-api